Jiochoa/InterviewQuestion/Unity/000 TODO.md

 Note: I'm still planning to work in iterations but that will have to wait a little bit until I get my shit together.

+### RL TODO
+- [ ] Cancel Microsoft Suite 365 and other money grabber subscriptions
+- [ ] Sell massage thing
+- [ ] Lift up car from the dirt and into car stands
+- [ ] carve hourglass hole
+- [ ] Subscribe to eBay seller
+- [ ] buy mouse sharing software

 ---
 ## The Plan
 Bit of a change in pace since i getting board and I feel i need some variation.